Eastleigh Athletic F.C.: History

 In 1930 the club returned to the Hampshire League Division 2 under the name of SR Eastleigh Athletic (S.R. stood for Southern Railway, the new owners of the locomotive works in Eastleigh) and the team soon re-established themselves as they pushed for promotion.
 After several near misses they were champions in 1938–39 only to have their progress halted by the outbreak of World War II.

-In 1947 Eastleigh again returned to the county League when they were placed in Division 3 East and when British Rail took over the works two years later their name was amended to BR Eastleigh Athletic.
-Until this point they had been the town's senior club, but the post war era saw the emergence of local rivals Pirelli General, Eastleigh Spartans and Swaythling Athletic in the Hampshire League and this saw increased competition for the area's best players.
+After World War II, Eastleigh again returned to the county League in 1947, where they were placed in Division 3 East and when British Rail took over the works two years later their name was amended to BR Eastleigh Athletic.

-Disaster struck soon after when they lost their ground after the Railway Goods Yard was expanded and after this, the club endured a somewhat nomadic life for the remainder of their existence.
-They initially ground shared with local rivals Ford Sports in Swaythling before obtaining the use of a pitch at Chickenhall Lane, Bishopstoke and after several steady seasons they won promotion in 1956–57 as Division 3 runners-up.
+Disaster struck after when they lost the use of Dutton Lane after the Railway Goods Yard was expanded.
+This, along with the emergence of other clubs in the town contributed to a gradual decline in their fortunes.

-Another enforced move saw them back in Eastleigh, using Fleming Park (a council owned sports centre still used today) for home games, but despite some steady performances, they had to leave the competition in 1961 due to the venue's inadequate facilities.
-A year later they were re-admitted back after agreeing a groundshare with league rivals BTC Southampton at nearby Stoneham Lane.
-They were placed in Division 3 but things were never quite the same and after several seasons of struggle they were relegated in 1964–65 after finishing bottom.
-Their fortunes did not improve back in the Southampton League and BR sadly folded early during the 1966–67 campaign.
+A temporary new home ground was found at nearby Bishopstoke, and after several steady seasons they won promotion in 1956–57 as Division 3 runners-up.
+However, by the early sixties Eastleigh were playing at Fleming Park (a council owned sports centre still used today) and had to leave the competition in 1961 due to the venue's inadequate facilities.

-After several years inactivity, the club reappeared under the guise of B.R.S.A.
-(British Rail Staff Association) and again ran teams in the now defunct Eastleigh & District League (1905-91) and the lower junior divisions of the Southampton League, where they enjoyed moderate success before finally calling it a day in 1977.
+A year later they were re-admitted back after agreeing a groundshare with neighbours and league rivals BTC Southampton.
+They were placed in Division 3 but after several seasons of struggle, they were relegated in 1964–65 after finishing bottom.
+Their fortunes did not improve back in the Southampton League and they folded in August 1966.

-In later years there were Youth teams playing under the same identity and a team called Eastleigh Locomotive but neither are thought to be connected.
+A successor club called B.R.S.A.
+(British Rail Staff Association) later played in both the Eastleigh & District League and the lower junior divisions of the Southampton League before finally calling it a day in 1977.